12 Best Things To Do In Vancouver This Christmas - Updated 2023

 Takes place: December

 Have a great time exploring Kerrisdale Village in Vancouver this Christmas.
 Shop till you drop in beautifully decorated stores, enjoy sipping some delicious hot chocolate, and listen to the carolers sing beloved Christmas tunes.
-If you’re looking for a free Christmas thing to do in Vancouver, you’ll enjoy a horse-driven carriage ride.
+If you’re looking for fun things to do for free this Christmas in Vancouver, you’ll enjoy this horse-driven carriage ride.
 Look out for Santa - you may want to wish him a Merry Christmas, as he is likely to greet everyone he spots on his way.

 Kerrisdale Village